BeskarDev/nexus-rpg/docs/05-combat/01-combat-scenes.md

 **Surprising Enemies**

-If you attempt to surprise your enemies at the start of combat, each participating adventurer rolls Agility + Cunning against each of the enemies’ Resist.
+If you attempt to surprise your enemies at the start of combat, each participating adventurer rolls Agility + Stealth against each of the enemies’ Resist.
 An adventurer is considered hidden from all the enemies they succeeded against.

 **Getting Surprised**

-If enemies try to surprise the adventurers on the other hand, each of the enemies has to roll Agility + Cunning against each of the adventurers’ Resist.
+If enemies try to surprise the adventurers on the other hand, each of the enemies has to roll Agility + Stealth against each of the adventurers’ Resist.
 An enemy is considered hidden from all adventurers they succeeded against.

 ### Initiative